ingaleshubhankar/CPP-HANDBOOK/Basics of programming/ControlFlow.md

 }
 ```

-In Above program we are using concept of **sequence**, We can replace it into Iterator, we can see that in further Example 2.3.
+In Above program we are using concept of **sequence**, We can replace it into **iterator**, we can see that in further Example 2.3.
 <br>

 Example 1.4,<br>
-Write a program which is used to print even no from 2 to 12 by using function.
+Write a program which is used to print even no from 2 to 12 by using the concept of sequence.

 ```
 int main()